-For persistent poor behaviour, parents will be contacted and the pupil will be put on an individual behaviour programme with an accompanying target and monitoring sheet which may go home at the end of each day/week.
+For persistent poor behaviour, parents will be contacted and the pupil will be put on an individual behaviour programme.
 Targets should be designed in line with whole school behaviour expectations whilst also maximising the chances of success.
 Free playtimes or unsupervised times may need to be reduced and gradually built back up as the child learns to regulate their behaviour.